Skip to main content

 Percentage of patients who finished their visit to emergency within Ontario's target time

-Volume (number of patients)
+Volume (number of patients) treated during the month reported

-How long low-urgency patients (e.g. sore throat or vomiting), as assessed by the emergency department, spent in emergency and were not admitted to hospital (sent home or to another facility such as long-term care).
+How long low-urgency patients (e.g., sore throat or vomiting), as assessed by the emergency department, spent in emergency and were not admitted to hospital (sent home or to another facility such as long-term care)

 Length of stay in the emergency department for high-urgency patients not admitted to hospital